Mental Health Services

 panic attacks.
 You can access the service by completing the online

 Not only is this a stressful time for adults, but children also pick up on anxiety and worry surrounding them.
-The article below has some good advice on HOW TO TALK TO YOUR CHILDREN ABOUT THE CORONAVIRUS.
+This article has some good advice on how to talk to children about coronavirus.

-This short book to support and reassure our children, under the age of 7, regarding the COVID-19.
+This lovely book by Manuela Molina can support and reassure our children under the age of 7, regarding COVID-19.

 If you feel your child is struggling with their mental health during this time, please do not hesitate to contact us for further advice and support.